One-Page Financial Plan - what is it and how can it help with retirement planning?

 Example: Mark and Rebecca Jones

-Mark is 52 and has been working for various pharmaceutical companies since leaving University and now works at ABC Pharma as a product manager.
+Mark is 52 and has worked for various pharmaceutical companies since leaving University. and now works at ABC Pharma as a product manager.
 His wife Rebecca is 49 and gave up her job to look after the children, John, 15, and Sarah, 13.
-Mark is tired of corporate life and would love to escape to something a bit less stressful and rewarding but has not yet decided whether that will be paid or voluntary employment.
-He wants to retire from his current role within the next year.
+Mark is tired of corporate life and would love to escape to something less stressful and rewarding but has not yet decided whether that will be paid or voluntary employment.
+He wants to retire from his current role within the following year.
 Mark and Rebecca plan to purchase a second home in Devon, where they have enjoyed many family holidays over the years, selling their current home to fund this.
 They intend to pay for John and Sarah's university education should they choose to go.
 After that, they would like to make periodic gifts to the children, for example, to help them on the housing ladder, assuming they can afford it financially.

 Extracts from their financial plan are shown below:

 Below is their OPFP.

 There are a few things to note from Mark and Rebecca's OPFP: